kaankrli/HTML_and_HTML5_Basics/README.md

 Usage: Tells the browser that the document is an HTML file.

- "<!--Comment line-->" This shows comment on html
+ '<!--Comment line-->' This shows comment on html

 HEAD:
 A container for metadata (data about data).
 The content inside this tag isn't displayed on the web page itself, but it provides vital instructions to the browser and search engines.